bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/debugger.rst

    Debug view in action

-For each request to the engine the current state (i.e. the currently executed process step) are shown and can be manipulated individually with the following buttons on the toolbar:
+For each request to the engine the current state (i.e., the currently executed process step) are shown and can be manipulated individually with the following buttons on the toolbar: